marm1/weighted-interval-scheduling-algorithm/README.md

 together with an easy-to-compute recurrence (as in (6.1) and (6.2)) that allows one to determine the solution to a subproblem from the solutions to some number of smaller subproblems.

-It should have instructions on how to run your program You may use Go, Java, C++ and Python for this extra credit assignment If you have questions about this assignment, please make an appointment.
-Whatever points you get here, will be added to the midterm grade, even if they go above 100.
-It is very important to make a descriptive README.md Remember to follow the Academic Integrity guidelines from the syllabus, and that should only submit your own work.
-You may include a link to a video on the README.md, the video does not substitute the detailed description, but it may show your program running.